Thursday, 18 June 2026

 These are easy things to actually say, but putting into practice is not so easy.
 I have found recovery far more difficult than I expected.
 The surgery and the "repair" of this I think is the easy part, yes you have difficult moments as with all surgery, but the body has a remarkable way of recovering this, yes I am left with scars, but actually in some ways I am glad as this is a constant reminder of why I fought this and will always remain in my thoughts.

-The harder part is the mental thinking of recovery, yes I can put on a brave face and say everything is good, of course, and most of the time as you feel better this is true, as I eat a more varied diet now that my "fifth limb" being my PEG tube has been removed this has progressed well, but I still find chewing a challenge, even though my teeth feel better it is like re-learning to eat, swallowing again much better. but still have a few challenges.
+The harder part is the mental thinking of recovery, yes I can put on a brave face and say everything is good, of course, and most of the time as you feel better this is true, as I eat a more varied diet now that my "fifth limb" being my PEG tube has been removed this has progressed well, but I still find chewing a challenge, even though my teeth feel better it is like re-learning to eat, swallowing again much better, but still have a few challenges.

 I have always thought my mental health has been strong, and again most of the time I think it is, but, you definitely have these dark moments which are triggered by all sorts of things, not being able to eat something properly, thinking your family ignore you when they don't, my wife saying something that is not bad and generally helpful but feel you take it the wrong way, stupid things kick off these thoughts, which as well lead (well for me) into dark dreams.
-I used to have this constant dream or nightmare that I was in a trench somewhere it's pouring down with rain and having to move out and face the enemy (I don't even know who that was), so I got ChatGPT to give me an image of this and apart from me not being in combat dress it probably resonates very well with where I am sometimes
+I used to have this constant dream or nightmare that I was in a trench somewhere it's pouring down with rain and having to move out and face the enemy (I don't even know who that enemy is - maybe its cancer?), so I got ChatGPT to give me an image of this and apart from me not being in combat dress it probably resonates very well with where I am sometimes

 I try and counter this by keeping busy, but even this doesn't work some of the time, so I find I have a very standard routine, when I would rather be living life to the full!
 I can't travel as much, its to tiring, I don't really want to get on trains as they are to busy so I don't travel to London, when I should just do it to break the monotony, I want to ride my motorbike, but I worry that my focus may not be right, plus the weather has been shit!